mfaytak/afriphon/btd-1.md

 ## Model use

-Duration of segments and subsegments

-* Duration of closure vs. release (voice onset time)
-* Gemination and vowel length

 An example from Babanki (**bbk-prenas.wav**): proportion of prenasalized consonants which is nasal <span class="cite">Faytak & Akumbu (2021)</span>

 <img src="./assets/media/praat-bbk-duration2.png" width="700">